-2. Find out who owns the cemetery, and who is in charge of the records—usually a sexton.
-For most cemeteries, you can find this info on the Utah Funeral Directors Association cemeteries directory athttp://www.ufda.org/cemeteries.php.
+- Find out who owns the cemetery, and who is in charge of the records—usually a sexton.
+You can view the details for cemeteries in our Utah Cemeteries Database or the Utah Funeral Directors Association has a cemeteries directory.

-If you’re interested in volunteering in a cemetery, but don’t know how to get started, email Amy Oliver at firstname.lastname@example.org
+If you’re interested in volunteering in a cemetery, but don’t know how to get started, email Amy Barry .

 Thank you for your interest in volunteering!
 We hope this helps you find a meaningful volunteer project that will help others connect with their ancestors and the past.